ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 ---------------------------------------------------------------------------------------------------------------------------------------

-You can configure the SUT using automated scripts, as described in section [Configuring SUT using the setup configuration script](#configuring-sut-using-the-setup-configuration-script); or configure the SUT manually, as described in section [Configuring SUT manually](#configuring-sut-manually).
+You can configure the SUT using automated scripts, as described in [Configuring SUT using the setup configuration script](#configuring-sut-using-the-setup-configuration-script); or configure the SUT manually, as described in [Configuring SUT manually](#configuring-sut-manually).

 **Note** The scripts should be run by a user who has domain administrator rights with a mailbox on Exchange Server.